oom-/python-script/README.md

 # Python-script

-Contains all of my python script
+Contains all of python script